UPCOMING CLASS SCHEDULE:

 Start saving lives, become an EMT.

-Our accredited Emergency Medical Technician program provides students with the skills to provide pre-hospital emergency medical care for those who are sick or injured.
+Our highly respected Emergency Medical Technician program provides students with the skills to provide pre-hospital emergency medical care for those who are sick or injured.
 The program also prepares students for the written and practical (psychomotor) certification exams, which are required to become an EMR or EMT.

-The EMR and EMT Program prepares the student for Written and Practical Certification Exams.
+The EMR and EMT Program prepares the student for Written and Practical Certification Exams, and upon completion, will make it possible to join the WVEMS family and to save lives in the community.

 - You must be between the ages of 14 and 16 years of age to start the EMR Program